mbfons/knowledge-repo/PETs.md

     * Advantages:
     * Cautions: needs correct implementation; data not necessarily anonymous since some tools or added data may be able to reidentify

-* **Encrypted data processing tools**: tools that allow data to remain encrypted during use.
+* **Encrypted data processing tools**: tools that allow data to remain encrypted during use (data remains unmodified but hidden).

     * Types: e.g. homomorphic encryption; multi-party computation; trusted research environments / secure data environments
     * Advantages: data does not need to be decrypted before use